A Car Enthusiast’s Dream – Driving A Nissan GTR Rental in Japan

 I love cars.
-It doesn’t matter to me if they’re supercars or classics, tuner builds or imports, the thought of cruising in a magnificent machine makes me excited.
-When we were planning our three month trip to Japan, I was looking around for things to do that might involve automobiles or racing.
+It doesn’t matter to me if they’re supercars or classics, tuner builds or imports, the thought of cruising on new roads makes me excited.
+When we were planning our three-month trip to Japan, I was looking around for things to do that might involve automobiles or racing.

 I found some cool museums and race tracks, but they were either out of the way or had no events on days we would be close by.
 I tabled the idea and finished working on other aspects of our trip.